jarekstrzele/obsidian_notes/HASKELL/for_great_good/1 - Haskell Lists.md

 ```

-The function that replaces every elemtn of  a list with *1* and the sums that up:
+The function that replaces every element of  a list with *1* and the sums that up:
 `length' xs = sum[1 | _ <- xs]`
 `_` we don't care what we'll draw from the list

+---
+## Tuples
+They are like